fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/10_header_source/05_global_objects.md

 Therefore, I advice to list headers in the following order:

 - associated header file with the same name (if it's a source file) - see first inclusion in **functions.cpp**
-- any header closely related to the code
+- any header closely related to the code (usually headers from your own project)
 - any external library headers if needed in this file
 - any standard library headers if needed in this file